History and Role of a Financial Consultant

 "Financial consultant" is a somewhat bygone title that's been replaced by "financial advisor" at most financial services firms.
 The job used to be known colloquially among the general public as a broker or stockbroker and the more formal job title used by most securities brokerage firms was account executive or registered representative.

-The position has also been known as account executive, registered representative, and financial consultant.
+The position has also been known as an account executive, registered representative, and financial consultant.

 Details, Responsibilities, and Specialization